MylesNottingham/MylesNottingham/README.md

 </a>

 ### A little bit about me.
 Experienced Industrial Engineering Technician turned Software Engineer and IT Professional.
 I have a strong background in Ruby on Rails and am skilled in Python, SQL, HTML, CSS, and more.
 Passionate about test-driven development and maintaining clean, readable code.
 Proven track record in remote work and effective collaboration.
-Ready to leverage my diverse skill set to make an immediate impact on your team.

-I began my career change by earning a certification in IT Support, which gave me solid exposure to tech fundamentals and really opened my eyes to the various subfields that I could pursue in this industry.
-I decided that I wanted to further my education and specialize in software development, so I enrolled in the Backend Software Engineering program at Turing School of Software & Design - the first of only two accredited programming tech-schools in the nation recognized by the US Department of Education - where I graduated in 2023.
-I then wanted to solidify my tech foundations, so I enrolled at Pierpont Community & Technical College as a transfer student where I earned an Associate of Applied Science Degree in Information Systems.
-Not one to settle, I am now pursuing a Bachelor of Science Degree in Computer Science at Western Governors University, where I expect to graduate in 2025.

 I couldn't be more excited to embark on this new path, refine my skills, and continue building innovative solutions.